Stefan Dušan: Lawmaker

-Dušan's Code proclaims on subjects both secular and ecclesiastic, the more so because Serbia had recently achieved full ecclesiastic autonomy as an independent Orthodox Church under a Patriarchate.
+The Code proclaims on subjects both secular and ecclesiastic, the more so because Serbia had recently achieved full ecclesiastic autonomy as an independent Orthodox Church under a Patriarchate.
 The first 38 clauses relate to the church and they deal with issues that the Medieval Serbian Church faced, while the next 25 clauses relate to the nobility.
 Civil law is largely excluded, since it was covered in earlier documents, namely Saint Sava's Nomokamon and in Corpus Juris Civilis.
-Dušan's Code originally dealt with criminal law, with heavy emphasis on the concept of lawfulness, which was mostly taken directly from Byzantine law.
+The Code originally dealt with criminal law, with heavy emphasis on the concept of lawfulness, which was mostly taken directly from Byzantine law.

-The original manuscript of Dušan's Code does not survive.
-The Code continued as a de facto constitution under the rule of Dušan's son, Stefan Uroš V, and after the fall of the Serbian Empire in 1371, it was used in all the successor provinces.
+The original manuscript of the Code has not survived.
+The Code remained a de facto constitution under the rule of Dušan's son, Stefan Uroš V, and after the fall of the Serbian Empire in 1371, it was used in all the successor provinces.
 It was officially used in the successor state, Serbian Despotate, until its annexation by the Ottoman Empire in 1459.
-The Code was used as a reference for Serbian communities under Turkish rule, which exercised considerable legal autonomy in civil cases.
-The Code was also used in the Serbian autonomical areas under the Republic of Venice, like Grbalj and Paštrovići.
+It was used as a reference for Serbian communities under Turkish rule, which exercised considerable legal autonomy in civil cases.
+It was also used in the Serbian autonomical areas under the Republic of Venice, like Grbalj and Paštrovići.
+It is the first recorded code of Serbian public law, and Dušan hoped that its introduction would bring uniformity in Serbian territories, which were the only portions of his empire where the code actually applied.

+Dušan appointed Serbs to the highest military and civil positions within the empire for a number of reasons; not only did it allow him to maintain order by having loyal subjects hold positions of power, but it also appeased the Serb nobility, which demanded rewards such as land and positions of authority.
+This extended to the Church, in which Serbs were appointed to the highest episcopal positions, thereby replacing the Greeks.